kaist-cp/study-csl/slides.md

     \hoare{P}{\texttt{if (e) b0 else b1}}{Q}
 }
 $$
-Note that inference rules themselves should be proved sound \wrt the semantics of the language.
+Note: inference rules themselves should be proved sound \wrt the semantics of the language.

 ## Separation Logic
 Problem: Hoare logic doesn't work well for _large_ programs involving _pointers_ (shared mutable states $\to$ lots of interference to consider).